aishahasan/personal-website/README.md

 # personal-website

-personal website made in HTML/CSS with some JS
+personal website made with HTML/CSS and some JS